OFFICE TEAM

 Ally

 I joined TIME in July 2016 as the Service Manager.
 People ask me “What do I enjoy about my job?” and although cliché, I always say “Everything!”
 Every day is different, I get to meet/talk to/support lots of awesome staff and lots of fabulous families while trying to give the best service possible.
-My role changed to Improvement Projects Manager in February 2024 and I am looking forward to the challenges it may bring, knowing the outcome will be worth it.
 In my spare time, I enjoy hiking in the Peak & Lake District, and am also lucky enough to go to Switzerland, where the higher mountains challenge me!

 Visits: 0